fletchmakes/pico8-twitch-plate/README.md

         - "button": this is the hex value of the button(s) you'd like to be considered as pressed
         - "duration": how long (in milliseconds) to press the button before releasing it
 6. Test your configuration by opening your game's `.html` file locally in your browser, then in another window, open your Twitch chat and type some commands in.
 See if the game responds to those commands as expected.
 7. Finally, add your `.html` file as a Browser Source in OBS to have the game available without requiring a browser window open while you stream!
+Recommended settings:
+    - Width: 600
+    - Height: 800 (this is not a typo - it should be taller than wide)
+    - Control audio via OBS (checked)
+    - Shutdown source when not visible (checked)
+    - Refresh browser when scene becomes active (checked)
+    - Page permissions: No access to OBS

 ## Attributions